C S-Computer Science

 C S 4033.
 Machine Learning Fundamentals.3 Credit Hours.

-(Slashlisted with C S 5033) Prerequisites: C S 2413, and C S 2813 or MATH 2513, and MATH 4753 or ISE 3293 or MATH 4743, and MATH 3333, and MATH 3113 or MATH 3413.
+(Slashlisted with C S 5033) Prerequisite: (C S 2413 or C S 2414) and (C S 2813 or MATH 2513) and (MATH 4753 or ISE 3293 or MATH 4743 or ECE 2523) and MATH 3333 and (MATH 2443 or MATH 2934).
 Topics include decision trees, relational learning, neural networks, Bayesian learning, reinforcement learning, multiple-instance learning, feature selection, learning appropriate representations, clustering, and kernel methods.
 No student may earn credit for both 4033 and 5033.
 (F)

 C S 4053.
 Computer Graphics.3 Credit Hours.